-This enormous amount of options can seem daunting initially, but I’ve included a list of my favorite tips or tricks for narrowing down the many choices out there and making it simpler to find the best match.
+With all this in mind, I’ve created a comprehensive list of the best pillows for 2022 that address all sleep needs and preferences!
+The seemingly unending options can seem daunting, but I’ve included a list of my favorite tips and tricks for narrowing down the many choices out there and making it simpler to find the best match.

-The Best Pillows Detailed
+The Best Pillows of 2022 Detailed

 Here is our comprehensive list of the best pillows: